 Asking for forgiveness (apologies, regrets, and expressions of sorrow) for the things we have said or done (or not said or done) you’d think is as natural as breathing, eating, sleeping, going to the bathroom and death, but it’s not.
-Saying “I’m sorry” or anything that requires forgiveness comes less easily to a majority of people
+Saying “I’m sorry” or anything that requires forgiveness doesn’t come easily to many people

 A friend of mine joked about how in our world today, it’s easier to ask for permission to be rude, curse, look at porn, use demeaning words, or be mean to someone else, than it is to ask for forgiveness.